lfhillesheim/HCT-Survival-Predictions/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your proposed changes.
 Ensure that your code adheres to the project's coding standards and includes relevant tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://app.adapta.one/chats/gpt/LICENSE) file for more details.

 ## Acknowledgments

 We would like to thank the CIBMTR for providing the data and support for this project.
 Special thanks to all contributors and collaborators who made this project possible.